-The PAEA Research Council invites interested faculty members to submit proposals to PAEA’s Support to Advance Research ( STAR ) Program to include their research questions in the 2017 Program Survey.
-We will begin accepting proposals December 1, 2016.
+The PAEA Research Mission Advancement Commission invites interested faculty members to submit proposals to PAEA’s Support to Advance Research ( STAR ) Program to include their research questions in the 2018 Program Survey.
+We will begin accepting proposals Wednesday, November 29, 2017.

 The goals of the program are to:

 - Increase the quality and frequency of research and scholarly activity among faculty of PAEA member institutions.

 - Improve the process for surveying constituents with better questions and fewer surveys.

 - Provide a clearinghouse of data that faculty of PAEA member institutions can use to produce scholarly work.

 - Are aligned with the PAEA Strategic Plan.

 - Are likely to yield high-quality, peer-reviewed scholarly work.

 - Receive high scores on the evaluation criteria.